smhendrickson/draft-hendrickson-privacypass-public-metadata-issuance/draft-hendrickson-privacypass-public-metadata-issuance.md

 content as follows:

 ~~~
-authenticator =
-  Finalize(pkI, nonce, metadata, blind_sig, blind_inv)
+authenticator = Finalize(pkI, nonce, metadata, blind_sig, blind_inv)
 ~~~

-The Finalize function is defined in {{PBLINDRSA}}.
+Where `Finalize` function is defined in {{Section 4.4 of !PBLINDRSA}}.

 If this succeeds, the Client then constructs a Token as described in [AUTHSCHEME] as
 follows:

 ~~~